“Our business is growing rapidly and we need a solution that allows the website to grow in tandem with the shop”.

 That was the statement that prompted The Portobello Bookshop to get in touch with me and get the ball rolling on the project.
-Porty Books had a web presence prior to getting in touch, but it was struggling to deal with the quantity of titles it provided and manging the fulfilment side of running an ecommerce website.
+The indie bookshop already had a web presence prior to getting in touch, but it was struggling to deal with the quantity of titles it provided and manging the fulfilment side of running an ecommerce website.

 The previous site was built on SquareSpace which served the purpose initially, but the ecommerce side soon overwhelmed the SquareSpace platform.
-A more robust content management system was needed, and WordPress checked all the boxes.
+A more robust content management system was needed, and WordPress ticked all of the boxes.
 The design element was aesthetically good, but the user interface and user journey was confusing and cumbersome.
 The first step in the project was to redesign the website using the current brand and colours but in a more fluid and engaging way.

 Once we started with development of the new website, my focus was on building a custom WordPress theme, complete with custom fields, post types, and a couple of bespoke plugins to provide the functionality that the website was sorely lacking in the website’s first iteration.
 I worked with several APIs to extend the functionality further and help Porty reduce workload in both ordering and fulfilment.